OODDG/RWDS/README.md

 # RWDS

-Please stay tuned, as the dataset will be made available soon.
+Please stay tuned, more details on the datasets will be available upon the acceptance of the paper.